|Residential remodeling for a "Peak Oil" world|

 One symptom of a "Peak Oil" world is ever increasing gasoline prices posted at all gas stations which people will notice with ever greater alarm.
 But few people realize that energy costs and use in buildings such as homes and apartments takes as much money if not more than in autos; put another way U.S. buildings produce roughly half of global greenhouse-gas emissions every year.
 Since natural gas and electricity meters tend to be hidden in dusty corners, with indecipherable read-outs few people in the USA simply know when they are using a little or a lot of power.
 Another aspect of "peak" (which is affecting many western states, such as Arizona, California, Colorado, Nevada and Utah) is an ever growing population that is facing water shortages.

-Because many people might only associate energy and water conservation with new construction using alternative building materials such as hay bales (aka a hippy home), thought it might be helpful to share some real world conservation ideas that I've done on a 1920's era rental property (near downtown San Diego) that saves energy, water and $$$.
-Using current remodeling technology and without any call to action, such as media campaigns to conserve electricity or water, I found that tenants cut overall energy and water consumption by about 60+%, which in the long-run means more profit$ since all utilities including WiFi are included in the rent.
+Because many people might only associate energy and water conservation with new construction using alternative building materials such as hay bales (aka a hippy home), thought it might be helpful to share some real world conservation ideas done on a 1920's era rental property (near downtown San Diego) that saves energy, water and thus $$$.
+Using current remodeling technology and without any call to action, such as media campaigns to conserve electricity or water, tenants cut overall energy and water consumption by about 60+%, which in the long-run means more profit$ since all utilities including WiFi are included in the rent.
 By looking at the big picture and designing accordingly this decreases the environmental footprint of all the tenants in the building.

 After this 1920's apartment building was torn down to the studs and rebuilt "literally" from the ground on up, this rental is now very energy and water efficient.

-Interesting facts and statistics: If every American home replaced just one light bulb with an ENERGY STAR qualified bulb, we would save enough energy to light more than 3 million homes for a year, more than $600 million in annual energy costs, and prevent greenhouse gases equivalent to the emissions of more than 800,000 cars.
+Interesting facts and statistics: If every American home replaced just one light bulb with an ENERGY STAR qualified bulb, the USA would save enough energy to light more than 3 million homes for a year, more than $600 million in annual energy costs, and prevent greenhouse gases equivalent to the emissions of more than 800,000 cars.
 To lessen your environmental footprint, unplug electronics, battery chargers for cell phones and other equipment when not in use; taken together, these small items can use as much power as your refrigerator.

 In years to come I'm sure that granite countertops and/or stainless steel kitchen appliances will be associated with the kitchen fashion fad trends of the subprime era, just like some variant of green color paint was used in many 60's and early 70's kitchens, and a 1950's era kitchen might be associated with red formica counter tops and steel cabinets.
-Besides the faddish aspect, I consider granite countertops and stainless steel kitchen appliances akin to putting makeup on pig.
+Besides the faddish aspect, installing granite countertops and stainless steel kitchen appliances akin to putting makeup on pig.
 Got that idea long ago and it was reinforced from watching various TV news segments about the number of foreclosed properties, ya know ones where a TV reporter was going thru a few properties with a real estate agent and in most places featured, they all had granite countertops and stainless steel kitchen appliances.

 Essentially all design decisions were driven the investment goal to find the lowest overall cost per unit time (per unit user), of the capital depreciation life of 27.5 years.
 Too often business as usual means people only looks at the up front costs, and pretty much discounted or ignored the long term risks (IMHO this was the basic mentality of people who got caught up in the subprime mania).